alvar21/clubs_2232/README.md

 ##FEATURES
 * i.
 Users are able to create/join/quit a club.
 * ii.
 Once a new club is created, the current user would be the owner.
 * iii.
-Able to list members of a club (via club's view)
+Able to list members of a club.
-* iv. (?)
+* iv.
 Able to view a member's membership information (last paid, date joined)
 * v.
 Owners are able to edit their members' membership information (last paid)
 * vi.
 Admins are able to edit/delete a club.
 * vii.
 Various statistics provided.
 * viii.
 Coordinates can be retrieved from address during club registration automatically.
 * ix.
-Able to list the clubs a member joined.
+Able to list the clubs a member joined (Clubs > My Clubs).
 * x.
 Admins and owners are able to edit members' info.
 * xi.
 Unauthorised page pops out every time tries to do something outside their given powers.
 * xii.
 If an owner quits a club, he may not be a member of the club, but he will still own the club.